 Falls-related injuries and bone and joint diseases are significant burdens, both to our health care system and to our society in general.
 Annual costs for musculoskeletal diseases in Canada are over $16 billion.
 For example, osteoarthritis (OA), a painful degenerative joint disease that limits the performance of even simple daily tasks, affects 85% of Canadians over age 75.

-Its prevalence in Canada is 2.5 times greater than heart disease and 6 times greater than cancer.
 Joint replacement surgery is currently the only effective treatment for advanced OA.
 Osteoporosis is a potentially crippling disease that affects 25% of women and 12% of men over age 50.
 The complications of osteoporosis include hip fracture, and people with osteoporosis suffer painful vertebral fracture with minimal or no trauma.
 Hip fractures result in death in approximately 20% of individuals, and disability in 50% of those who survive.
 95% of hip fractures are the result of a fall, and 70% of hip fractures are osteoporosis-related.